Learning Machine is an editorial exploration into the friction between human creativity and the rapid ascent of artificial intelligence. Through a

-Learning Machine is an editorial exploration into the friction between human creativity and the rapid ascent of artificial intelligence.
-Through a curated series of essays and critiques, this publication navigates the ethical gray areas and practical advancements of the AI era, weighing the promise of efficiency against the preservation of the human spirit.
+curated series of essays and critiques, this publication navigates the ethical gray areas and practical advancements of the AI era, weighing the promise of efficiency against the preservation of the human spirit.
 Central to this issue is an exclusive interview with the late Harlan Ellison regarding his seminal work, I Have No Mouth, and I Must Scream—a chillingly relevant cornerstone for any modern discussion on sentient tech.
+I have included my own uses of AI where I prompt different softwares to typeset an article to see how they create and respond to assignments, I also include pressing questions that I've asked AI in captions throughout articles in the book.

 Why Read?